-- 11) Which of the following statements is NOT true of chemical bonds? - A) Both ionic and covalent bonds involve electrons in the outer shell. - B) Covalent bonds share electrons between two atoms. - C) An atom involved in an ionic bond has an unequal number of electrons and protons. - D) Salts are covalently bonded. - E) The atoms in a molecule of water (H2O) are covalently bound together.
+- 12) Which of the following statements is true of chemical bonds? - A) Both ionic and covalent bonds involve electrons in the innermost shell. - B) Covalent bonds share electrons between two atoms. - C) An atom involved in an ionic bond has an equal number of electrons and protons. - D) Salts are covalently bonded. - E) The atoms in a molecule of water (H2O) are bonded together with ionic bonds.